linneacastro/applied-ai-system-project/reflection.md

 Scheduler time budget — scheduled tasks stay within the owner's time limit; oversized tasks go to too_long; tasks that fit the budget but got bumped go to deferred; high-priority tasks schedule before low-priority ones; preferred categories are ordered first among equal priorities; start times are chronological.
 Owner registration rules — a pet can't be added to two owners; duplicate pet names (case-insensitive) are rejected; removing a pet clears its owner reference; task filtering by completion status and pet name works correctly.

+For the Week 9 RAG layer I tested behavior across the cosine score landscape instead of with unit tests — three queries (direct match at 0.66, tangential at 0.48, off-topic at 0.03) to verify the model answered, hedged, and refused at the right moments.
+The 37 scheduler tests still pass and run unchanged.

 - Why were these tests important?

 The tests mattered because the scheduler's correctness depends on the classes beneath it working exactly right.
 A task with a bad priority value or a pet with a duplicate name could silently corrupt the schedule.
 Testing each layer ensured that bugs would surface at their source rather than as mysterious wrong output at the end.